g3n/windows_audio_dlls/README.md

    If during the build *Visual Studio* indicates an error related to the installed platform toolset you may need to retarget the solution, selecting the menu *Project -> Retarget solution"* and then try the build again.
-   If everything is OK, then `libogg.dll` file should be in the directory:
+   If everything is OK then `libogg.dll` file should be in the directory:
    `libogg\win32\VS2010\x64\Release` for 64 bits or
    `libogg\win32\VS2010\Win32\Release` for 32 bits.